 Pizza crusts and dough have physical “tells” which let you know they’re past their prime and could underperform:

 - A general gray color or flecks of gray that denote dead yeast activators, failed cell structure, and/or freezer burn

 Proofing Impacts Quality

-Carefully managing your inventory of pizza crusts and dough to ensure top quality pies can wind up being an effort in futility if you don't pay attention to proofing.
+Carefully managing your inventory of pizza crusts and dough to ensure top quality pies can be an effort in futility if you don't pay attention to proofing.

-While par-baked and live dough crusts need no proofing, pre-made dough balls require fermentation — the process whereby yeast digests sugar and produces carbon dioxide gas in the dough — to increase volume and workability.
+Par-baked and self-rising crusts need no proofing.
+On the other hand, frozen dough balls require fermentation — the process whereby yeast digests sugar and produces carbon dioxide gas in the dough — to increase volume and workability.

-Like freshness, timing is everything when it comes to the perfect proof, and it's dictated by the dough ball lifecycle.
-Adhering to a 48-72 hour proofing "sweet spot" and following these best practices will ensure maximum proofing, delicious outcomes, and really happy customers.
+Much like discerning how long pizza dough lasts in the fridge, timing is everything when it comes to the perfect proof.
+In keeping with the dough ball lifecycle, adhering to a 48-72 hour proofing "sweet spot" is essential.
+Following these best practices ensure maximum proofing, delicious outcomes, and really happy customers.